jedisct1/aes-stream/README.md

 Key erasure is performed after every call to `stream()`.
 If you are dealing with many short keys, implement a pool on top of this.

+Uses AES-128 by default.
+Define `AES_STREAM_ROUNDS=14` in order to use AES-256 instead.

 References
 ==========